Buildooor Research Brief -- May 2026

 That regime is more aggressive than classic SaaS, more vertically integrated than the older platform stories, and closer to arbitrage closure than to slow category building.
 OpenAI and Anthropic do not need every downstream builder to fail for this structure to hold.
 They only need enough downstream experimentation to reveal where demand is real, then enough control over pricing, defaults, and retirement to reclaim the value layers that matter most.

-The implication for founders is not "never build on frontier labs."
-It is: build with a more exact sense of duration.
+The implication for founders: build with a more exact sense of duration.
 Some AI products are trades.
 Some are bridges.
 Some are real harness assets.
 The mistake is treating all three as the same thing.
 In a high-clock-speed market, bad duration matching is what kills strategy first.

 References